-Purdue Enterprise Reference Architecture (PERA), (Purdue model) was designed as a reference model for data flows in computer-integrated manufacturing where a plant's processes are completely automated.
-It came to define the standard for building an ICS network architecture in a way that supports OT security, separating the layers of the network to maintain a hierarchical flow of data between them. ^{1,2}
+Purdue Enterprise Reference Architecture (PERA), Purdue model was designed as a reference model for data flows in computer-integrated manufacturing where a plant's processes are completely automated.
+It defines the standard for building an ICS network architecture in a way that supports OT security, separating the layers of the network to maintain a hierarchical flow of data between them. ^{1,2}